ViktoryiaStoliar/EducationPlatform/README.md

 # EducationPlatform

-EducationPlatform Project
 Welcome to the EducationPlatform project!

 This comprehensive platform aims to provide an enhanced learning experience by offering a range of educational resources and features.
 The project utilizes a variety of technologies to create a seamless and efficient user experience.

 Frontend Technologies
 The frontend of EducationPlatform is built using the following technologies: